legomb/nix-shell-demo/README.md

 # nix-shell demo

-This repo has a demo of nix-shell.
+This is a demo of a contained declarative development environment using nix shell.

 Based on [video](https://www.youtube.com/watch?v=yQwW8dkuHqw) / [code](https://github.com/vimjoyer/devshells-video)